 In the 2015/2016 financial year, a Tekapo property was sold for a cash consideration of \$1,350,000.
 At balance date, the deposit of \$418,500 received is held in escrow until settlement.
-Settlement is took place on 7th October 2016.
+Settlement is due on 16th August 2016, 120 days from when the concept plans were approved.
 The land sold is currently classified as land developed for sale within commercial inventory.
 Refer to Note 15: Inventories